Advertisement

 2 / 9

 There are two large classes of vitamins: fat-soluble and water-soluble.
-Fat-soluble vitamins—A, D, E and K—are stored in the body’s fatty tissue.
-It’s not likely you’ll consume too much of these vitamins through food, but overdoing supplements containing these could cause headaches, nausea, dizziness and liver damage.
-Water-soluble vitamins—like vitamins B and C—leave the body through urine, which means a little bit of excess intake is relatively harmless.
+Fat-soluble vitamins—such as A, D, E, and K—are stored in the body’s fatty tissue.
+It’s not likely you’ll consume too much of these vitamins through food, but overdoing supplements containing these could cause headaches, nausea, dizziness, and liver damage.
+Water-soluble vitamins—like vitamins B and C—leave the body through urine, which means a little bit of excess intake is relatively harmless because they tend not to build up in the body.

-Before you take any supplements, talk to your doctor.
-Your care provider can help you figure out what’s appropriate to take.
+Before you take any supplements, talk to your healthcare provider (HCP).
+They can help you figure out what’s appropriate to take.
 “When you're talking about doing something to prevent a problem, where there's nothing wrong, there ought to be a very high threshold of making sure that what you're going to do is safe and effective,” Dr. Roach says.

-And a quick tip about gummy vitamins: if you need to take supplements, and gummies are all you have, they’re probably better than nothing at all.
-However, reports from ConsumerLab.com, a private company that conducts independent testing of health and nutrition products, suggest that gummies are less likely than pill versions of vitamins to contain the amounts of nutrients claimed on the label.
+And a quick tip about gummy vitamins: If you need to take supplements and gummies are all you have, they’re probably better than nothing at all.
+However, reports from ConsumerLab.com have suggested that gummies are less likely than pill versions of vitamins to contain the amounts of nutrients claimed on the label.
+(ConsumerLab.com is a private company that conducts independent testing of health and nutrition products.)
 Not to mention, a lot of gummy options are high in sugar.
-Talk to your doctor to determine the right form for you.
+Talk to your HCP to determine the right form for you.

 pregnant woman taking supplements